IBSim/VirtualLab/docs/source/runsim/runfile.rst

   RunPostAster = bool (optional)

 Indicates whether or not to run the optional post-processing script provided in ``Sim.PostAsterFile``.
-Default is True.
+Default is :code:`True`.

 ShowRes
 #######